HakinCodes/Malaria-Detection/Documentation/flask_doc.md

 Flask is a micro web application framework.
 Flask was created by [Armin Ronacher](https://en.wikipedia.org/wiki/Armin_Ronacher) of Pocoo, an international group of Python enthusiasts formed in 2004.

-It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+It is designed to help getting started quick and easy, with the ability to scale up to complex applications.
 It began as a simple wrapper around Werkzeug and Jinja and has become one of the most popular Python web application frameworks.</br>

 Flask depends on two external libraries: